micahjonas/simple_dqn_2048/README.md

+# Using Simple DQN to play 2048

+This Project uses the Simple DQN framework to train an AI to play 2048.

 # Simple DQN

 Deep Q-learning agent for replicating DeepMind's results in paper ["Human-level control through deep reinforcement learning"](http://www.nature.com/nature/journal/v518/n7540/full/nature14236.html).
 It is designed to be simple, fast and easy to extend.
 In particular: